evanfrawley/idyll-lang.github.io/docs/configuration-and-styles.md

 ## Themes and page layout

-Idyll exposes two options to help you style your project, `layout` and `theme`. `layout` deals with CSS styles related to how your content is layed out on the page: width, columns, etc. The `theme` option allows you to choose diffent stylesheets to change the style of the content itself (text color, font, and so on).
+Idyll exposes two options to help you style your project, `layout` and `theme`. `layout` deals with CSS styles related to how your content is layed out on the page: width, columns, etc. The `theme` option allows you to choose different stylesheets to change the style of the content itself (text color, font, and so on).

 ### Layout

-Idyll currently ships with several page layouts that can be used to modify the structure of how to content is displayed on the page, allowing you to quickly test out different narrative styles for you project.
+Idyll currently ships with several page layouts that can be used to modify how content is displayed on the page, allowing you to quickly test out different narrative styles for you project.

 #### Centered